 News & Updates:

-Dr. Cobb received a grant from the Mizutani Foundation for Glycoscience in April of 2014.
+Dr. Cobb received a grant from the Mizutani Foundation for Glycoscience.
 These funds were awarded to explore the link between inflammation and the glycome, with a particular emphasis upon sialylation.
 Please visit the Mizutani Foundation website for more information about their mission and support research.

 Items of interest: